 We cut out a morsel from the meal, then we form an indentation on it with the thumb.
 Then, we scoop some stew or soup over it and we eat it.

 Often time it’s swallowed, but sometimes it requires a bit of chewing depending on the type of stew or soup you choose to pair it with.
-Other food in the swallow group includes fufu – made from cassava flour, Eba, Amala, and more.
+Other food in the swallow group includes fufu – made from cassava or cassava flour, Eba, Amala, and more.

 Pounded Yam and Egusi soup